Frequently Asked Questions

 What services are offered?

-I offer both individual and group dissertation coaching, individual academic coaching, and OnTrack BootCamps.
+I offer both on-on-one coaching & workshops.
 Coaching is offered in-person in Columbus, Ohio, and via phone worldwide.
 See the coaching services page for more information.

 What are your qualifications?

-As a dissertation coach in Ann Arbor, MI, Berkeley, CA, and Columbus, OH, I have helped graduate students and junior faculty succeed in working toward degrees and achieve success in the sciences, humanities, and arts.
+As an academic coach in Ann Arbor, MI, Berkeley, CA, and Columbus, OH, I have helped students, faculty, and professionals succeed since 2007.
+I specialize in executive functioning coaching and dissertation coaching.
 I hold a Ph.D. in Educational and Psychology and I am an internationally published researcher on the topic of academic motivation.
 Through my work I explore what motivates people to succeed in academic and work tasks and what social supports can encourage success.
 See my academic web page for more information on my research.
 I have taught psychology courses in Michigan, California, and Ohio.
 I also hold a Masters of Psychology from University of Michigan and a Masters of Education degree from Ohio State University.

 Have others found your services helpful?

 Check out the testimonials page to see what others have said about the coaching experience.
 I think you’ll find the answer a resounding “yes!”
-But find out for yourself if coaching is right for you: contact me for a free initial consultation.
+But find out for yourself if coaching is right for you: contact me today.

 What can I expect from a typical coaching session?

 Coaching sessions occur in person in Bexley, OH.
-Remote meetings are an option for adult clients and occur on the phone or over Skype.
+Remote meetings are an option for some clients and occur on the phone or via videoconferencing.

 What if I can’t afford coaching?